joebb97/joebb-website-source/content/extra/misc.md

 ### Site contents

-This site was made using Hugo, Bootstrap, and some of my own CSS styling.
+This site was made using Hugo, and my own CSS styling.
 Here is the [source code](https://github.com/joebb97/joebb-website-source)